-As outlined in the Dumping and Subsidy Manual10 (the Manual), in assessing like goods the Commission uses an analytical framework, which identifies different ways of examining likeness, namely physical likeness, commercial likeness, functional likeness and production likeness.
+As outlined in the Dumping and Subsidy Manual (the Manual), in assessing like goods, the Commission uses an analytical framework, which identifies different ways of examining likeness, namely physical likeness, commercial likeness, functional likeness and production likeness.

-9 In terms of subsection 269T(1).
+&lt;sup>10 In terms of subsection 269T(1).

-10 http://adcommission.gov.au/accessadsystem/Pages/Dumping-and-Subsidy-Manual.aspx
+&lt;sup>11 http://adcommission.gov.au/accessadsystem/Pages/Dumping-and-Subsidy-Manual.aspx

-Golden Circle describes the locally produced (like) goods as prepared or preserved pineapple fruit in container sizes not exceeding one litre, typically sold into retail stores for the consumer market.
+Golden Circle describes the locally produced like goods as prepared or preserved pineapple fruit in container sizes not exceeding one litre, typically sold into retail stores for the consumer market.